-As mentioned in my previous post, when we went to France we managed to visit several of the WW1 and WW2 memorial sites, cemeteries and a V1 launch site so that is what this post will cover, if you want to read about the other adventures we went on have a look at my other posts (Normandy Holiday and French Cider Farm).
+As mentioned in my previous post, when I went to France with my boyfriend Rob and his family we managed to visit several of the WW1 and WW2 memorial sites, cemeteries and a V1 launch site so that is what this post will cover, if you want to read about the other adventures we went on have a look at my other posts (Normandy Holiday and French Cider Farm).

 Our first war related stop of the holiday was on the Monday, we went to the Merville Battery, they have a C-47 (aircraft) on display near the entrance which you can walk around as well as go inside of, the people that guide the visitors know so much about it all.
 We heard them speaking French, German and English, they are very accommodating and it’s so interesting to hear what they had to say.
 There is so much information as you go around the entire place, detailing all sorts of elements of the specific battles fought in this area, the soldiers who fought (many of whom lost their lives), the weapons, planes and other heavy armour used and multiple displays of them as well.
 It’s amazing to walk around this place, learning all about the events that happened here, how things have been used since and the tactics that were used within the first world war by each side.

 They also have a light and sound show in one of the remaining bunkers, they recommend not to go in if you are under 8 or if you suffer from a “nervous disposition, heart problem or claustrophobia” but it is an impressive show, it follows a German troop then a British troop, bombings from Lancaster bombers, gunning attacks and the assault of the 9th Battalion The Parachute Regiment.
 It is rather loud which is why they recommend who should/shouldn’t go inside-nothing too horrendous but loud enough- and the changing lights to represent the attacks were constantly changing so probably wouldn’t be a good idea to go in if you have negative reactions to flashing lights either but it was a very powerful and poignant show.